jwdebelius/avengers-assemble/README.md

 ### Real Data Analysis

-1. **Data Preperation**.
-We import the sequences into QIIME 2, and then denoise them using dada2 before denosing the sequences.
+1. **Data Preparation**.
+We import the sequences into QIIME 2, and then denoise them using dada2 before denoising the sequences.
 	* `build_manifest`
 	* `import_seqs`
 	* `trim_data_v13`